- BR Premium

 - My Account

-At the end of the day if you want to be a great hitter there are some important thongs that you need to do.
-Understanding how to create separation between your upper and lower body, while hip hinging when you stride is crucial to being able to drive the baseball!
+Great hitters create exceptional body movements.
+Understanding how to create separation between your upper and lower body, while hip hinging as you stride is directly related to your ability to drive the ball.
 If you want to be great, take control of your body and start to understand how you can move more efficiently and powerfully in your swing.